Carlo1109/SwitchingControl-CBFs_for_MobileRobots/README.md

 Ideation and design of a controller to ensure trajectory tracking for mobile robots with safety constraints using control logic based on Switching Programming utilizing Control Barrier Functions.
+Also a controller based on the Quadratic programming is implemented.

 The repository is organized in the following way:
 - Video : contains the video of the animation;